These 4 menu templates will save your business

 Less is more in our menu templates

 If you have too many options on your menu, your customers will feel overwhelmed by the abundance.
 The right strategy for this problem is to always have a few solid options for them to choose from.
 Don’t try to please everyone because you simply just can’t.
 Try to think like an accountant when you build your menu.
-Fewer items mean less loses so you have to figure out what’s the right proportion for your business.
+Fewer items mean fewer losses so you have to figure out what’s the right proportion for your business.

 Don’t forget about the order you present the items on your menu.
 In this menu template designed for wine bars, the list begins with sparkling wines and continues to white wines, rosé, and reds.
 This is the right order and I can’t stress this enough don’t try to reinvent the wheel.